duneanalytics/docs/docs/tables/user-generated.md

 Your own tables, views and function all have an important part to play in creating content on Dune and make maintenance of your dashboards and queries easier if used correctly.

-If you are unfamiliar with tables, views, materialized views and functions please consult the [pgSQL documentation](https://www.postgresqltutorial.com/postgresql-views) or check out our [Tutorials](../about/tutorials/index.md).
+If you are unfamiliar with tables, views, materialized views and functions please consult the [pgSQL documentation](https://www.postgresqltutorial.com/postgresql-views) or check out our [getting started guide](../getting-started/index.md).

 ### Storing Information